ATSM

 LAS: Can we sign up for tutoring even if we’ve already completed our health minor?

-Since you no longer have health-related courses, you no longer have tutoring sessions dedicated to those courses.
-However, you can still participate in all events organized by the tutoring program, such as mentoring, lunch-and-learn sessions, and Pep’s Week.
+Since you no longer have any health-related courses, you no longer have tutoring sessions dedicated to those courses.
+However, you can participate in all events organized by the tutoring program, such as mentoring, lunch-and-learn sessions, and Pep’s Week.